jonobr1/two.js/README.md

 ## Change Log

 Nightly
++ Modified source to not have any instances of `window` for node use
++ Updated to underscore.js 1.5.1
 + Added `Two.Utils.getReflection` method to properly get reflection's in svg interpretation
 + Made `Two.Vector` inherently not broadcast events and now needs to be explicity bound to in order to broadcast events, which two.js does internally for you.
 + Created `Two.Utils.Collection` an observable array-like class that `polygon.vertices` inherit [@fchasen](http://github.com/fchasen)